phenom21/digit-identifier/README.md

 # digit-identifier
-A sklearn based ML project to identify hand-written digits.
+A sklearn based Machine Learning project that can identify hand-written digits that are fed to it.

 ## How to use?
-Fork the repository - run "digit-identifier.py" and you're done.
+Clone the repository and then - run "digit-identifier.py" and you're done.

 ## Libraries used
 * Pandas, sklearn, numpy and matplotlib have been used